-2 that during the period before the entry into force of such agreements and associated plans the administrations and the Radiocommunication Bureau shall apply the procedure contained in Resolution 33 (Rev.WRC-15),
+2 that during the period before the entry into force of such agreements and associated plans the administrations and the Radiocommunication Bureau shall apply the procedure contained in Articles 9 to 14,

 ...

 Reasons: Consequential to the suppression of Resolution 33 (Rev.WRC-15).